bhicdurmaz/Numerical-Analysis-Code-MATLAB/README.md

 # Numerical-Analysis-Code-MATLAB
-These codes are used through Numerical Analysis undergraduate course during 2023 spring semester.
+These code samples are employed throughout the Numerical Analysis undergraduate course in Istanbul Medeniyet University in the spring semester of 2023.
 The code is largely derived from the following source: http://www.ohiouniversityfaculty.com/youngt/IntNumMeth/